splunk/Splunk-python-for-scientific-computing/README.md

     * There's another `packages.txt` inside of each platform's folder, which act as the lock file to lockdown the specific versions of all dependencies (like `pip freeze`).
-2. Run freeze task of the build scripts
+2. Run freeze task of the build scripts for each platform and push the updated versions of platform/packages.txt to the repo.
     * There are two build scripts to be used on different platforms
         * `repack.sh` for Linux and OSX
         * `repack.ps1` for Windows